UHERO/UHEROtheme/README.md

 ### `uhero_draw_ggplot` and `uhero_draw_dual_y_ggplot`

 `uhero_draw_ggplot` and `uhero_draw_dual_y_ggplot` are helper functions to draw ggplot2 charts with the UHERO theme applied.
-Currently accepted charts types are "line", "bar", and "col".
+Currently accepted charts types are "line", "bar", "col", and "scatter".
 The chart types apply the ggplot geoms `geom_line`, `geom_bar`, and `geom_col`
 - `geom_bar` Calculates bar heights using `stat_count`, i.e. counts the number of cases at each category
 - `geom_col` Uses `stat_idenity`, i.e. uses the y values to determine the height of the bar